PhilippeItsMe/ci-portfolio1/README.md

 <h1>CHALLENGE 1 | HTLM & CSS</h1>

-### Background
+### Background / Userstory

-The LinkedIn Recruiter website is designed to offer company directors, department heads and HR and recruitment managers a tool enabling them to “hunt” for profiles matching their requirements on LinkedIn.
+The LinkedIn Recruiter website is designed to offer company directors, department heads of and HR manager & recruiter a tool enabling them to “hunt” on LinkedIn for profiles matching their requirements.

-The service differs from headhunters in that it is much more cost-competitive, and from job boards, which generate a lot of irrelevant applications, in that it offers qualitative postings.
+The service differs from headhunting company in that it is much more cost-competitive, and from job boards, in that it's not generating a lot of irrelevant applications.

-The website is targeting : humain ressource directors, humain ressource managers, hiring manager and head hunters.
+The website is targeting : company directors and owners, humain ressource directors,hiring manager and head hunters.

 The goal of the website is to generate lead by inviting people to send a form to have a deeper presentation and understanding of the service.
 The goal is the same if you come for the first time and more then one time.